altoiddealer/ad_discordbot/README.md

   - Custom Image models settings defined in `dict_imgmodels.yaml` (Tags, payload params) which prioritize over basesettings.
   - All user settings commit to `activesettings.yaml`, which serves as a dashboard or for manually testing new settings on-the-fly.

+- **Automatic Img model changing:**
+  - Adjustable duration and mode (random / cycle)
+  - Smart filters and settings to auto-update relavent settings (SD1.5, SDXL, Turbo, etc)

 - **Continue and Regenerate text replies via Context Menu (right click on the reply)**

+- **All tasks queue up and process elagently - go ahead, spam it with requests!**
+-
 - **Built in Starboard feature**

 - **Feature to post current settings in a dedicated channel**